sbartek/questionnaire/README.md

 ## Today

-* Reorganizes directory structure of classes into one similar to rails
+* Implements spec for creating user_questionaire
+  (answers to questionnaire) from hash

 ## Next